mvaganov/thinkwithtools/curriculum.md

 <li> <i>(5 min)</i> Discuss LLMs as a possible vehicle for unethical data mining.
 "Last class, we discussed that companies like Google and Meta sell profiles about consumers.
 These profiles are a reputation that everyone creates through their actions online.
 Companies will buy and sell user data based on these reputations." <br>
 "Could engagement with LLMs produce any similar value for LLM companies?
 Who would want to know details about how you interact with an LLM?"
 <li> <i>(10-20 min)</i> Discuss other social and ethical tradeoffs that are being made to support our modern technological world, most of which are hidden from you consumers.<ul>
-  <li> A 5 to 10 thousand word chat session with an LLM will use around 45 Watt hours of energy, which is about 20 grams of CO2 emmision from an average power grid.
+  <li> A 5 to 10 thousand word chat session with an LLM will use around 45 Watt hours of energy, which is about 20 grams of CO2 emission from an average power grid.
 It will take an average healthy and mature tree about 8 hours to pull that much CO2 out of the air.
 Feel free to validate that using an LLM.
   <li> Estimate with the class how many grams of CO2 was emitted to power their LLM prompts during this class.
 Ask each student to estimate how many words were in their prompts (or how many prompts they think they did with an estimate of 5 to 10 thousand words exchanged per prompt).
-  <li> Ask an LLM: What is Coltan mining, and how is it related to modern technology that people use every day?
+  <li> Ask an LLM: What is coltan mining, and how is it related to modern technology that people use every day?
   <li> Ask an LLM something like this:<br>"Coltan mining is a moral/ethical/environmental cost of producing the convenience of modern technology.
-LLMs use a significant amount of electricity to generate sometimes dubious value, which can be generated in similarly tragic ways.
+LLMs use a significant amount of electricity to generate sometimes dubious value, and this electricity can be generated in tragic ways.
 These are examples of how technology produces moral and environmental hazards as externalities.
 This is an ethical trade-off being decided without the consent or even awareness of most consumers.
-Are there any other notable examples of similar moral/ethical/environmental tradeoffs where a decision has being made to cause suffering in one part of the world for the benefit of others in another part of the world?"
+Are there any other notable examples of similar moral/ethical/environmental tradeoffs where a decision has been made to cause suffering in one part of the world for the benefit of others in another part of the world?"
   <li> Ask the students if they recognize any additional costs of technology in their own life, beyond these hidden externalities.
 For example, does social media keep them awake too long at night, reducing the amount of time they have to sleep?
   <li> These costs of technology are real; awareness is the path to improvement.
 </ul>